naruto9512/Guess-the-word/README.md

 # Guess-the-word
 It is a simple word guessing game where you get 5 guesses to guess a word.
-There is a list of word here that you can easily edit.
+There is a list of words here that you can easily edit.
 A random function calls one of the words from the list and then the player is given 5 guesses.
 Players have to guess letters.
 If the player guesses one letter correctly the program will show its location and then he\she would be given a chance to guess the full word and if he\she fails at this point no penalty will be given.